ajv-validator/ajv-cli/README.md

 This command validates and compiles schema without validating any data.

-It can be used to check that the schema is valid and to create a standalone module exporting validation function (using [ajv-pack](https://github.com/epoberezkin/ajv-pack)).
+It can be used to check that the schema is valid and to create a standalone module exporting validation function(s).

 ```sh
 ajv compile -s schema